philzook58/philzook58.github.io/_posts/2024-04-15-pcode2c-dwarf.md

 A quick summary of the assembly:

 - The first arguments are in rdi,rsi,rdx.
 These are `n` `a` `b` respectively.
-- First the loop iniitalizes by setting `i` in `eax` to 0.
+- First the loop initializes by setting `i` in `eax` to 0.
 Then it jumps to the loop break check
 - 0x1177 compares `i` with `n`
 - The body of the loop is in 0x117b.
 It loads memory from `a[i] into`r8d` and then compares it with with memory in `b[i]`
 - A jump returns to loop top at 0x1174 where `i` in `%eax` is incremented if the are equal
 - Otherwise it returns false=0 in `eax` at `0x118d`
 - If the loop is done it jumps from 0x1179 to 0x118e and returns 1 in `%eax`

 I can dump this assembly out into a C interpreter using my pcode2c tool.
 You can see there is a very direct correspondence to the assembly (many C lines to 1 assembly line).
-There is a central switch-case that siwtches on the program counter and performs the pocde operations.
+There is a central switch-case that switches on the program counter and performs the pcode operations.

 ```python
 !python3 -m pcode2c /tmp/all_equal --start-address 0x1169 --file-offset 0x1169 --size 0x2b > /tmp/all_equal_pcode.c